 Duration: 3 Days Desert ONLY / 6 Days Holiday version

-The Sahara feels like such a distant image that it would not seem possible to get there and back in three days from Marrakech but with Rediscover the World a visit to the real desert of Morocco's deep south is a reality.
-One of the truly awe-inspiring areas of the Sahara is just a little south of Zagora and it is here that we offer this stunning, high quality adventure which includes TWO nights in Bedouin camps and a fantastic circuit of the region.
+The Sahara feels like such a distant image that it would not seem possible to get there and back in three days from Marrakech.
+With Rediscover the World a visit to the real desert of Morocco's deep south is a reality - one of the truly awe-inspiring areas of the Sahara is just a little south of Zagora and it is here that we offer this stunning, high quality adventure which includes TWO nights in Bedouin camps and a fantastic circuit of the desert region.

-This desert trip is great value and includes a stunning drive over the High Atlas at the Tichka Pass, an extended camel ride through the palmeraie to your overnight Bedouin camp at the private oasis of Tellougui, arriving just in time for sunset.
+This Sahara trip is great value and fully-inclusive.
+It includes a stunning drive in a comfortable 4WD vehicle over the High Atlas at the Tichka Pass and an extended camel ride through the palmeraies and semi-desert to your overnight Bedouin camp at the private oasis of Tellougui, arriving just in time for sunset.
 A second night is included at the incredible wild dunes of Ch'Gagga, there is also plenty of sightseeing and all your meals as part of the fully-inclusive package.

 From your hotel or riad in Marrakech your journey will begin across the Glaoua Plains and up via the winding road over the High Atlas Mountains through the Tizi n'Tichka (2260m).
 From this high point you will see a dramatic change in the countryside - from high mountain ranges to semi-desert and oases.
 You will stop at the magnificently exotic kasbah of Ait Ben Haddou, declared a World Heritage Site; here Hollywood has shot many of its films, including, as everyone will tell you, "Lawrence of Arabia" and "Gladiator".
 Further south you will encounter Ouarzazate and drive down the beautiful Draa Valley to the small kasbah-like Hotel Fibule Du Draa in the oasis town of Zagora for a break by the pool prior to your final journey into the nearby Palmeraie and desert fringes by camel.
 Day 2 includes some local sightseeing and then off-road driving to visit the Bedouin camps of Erg Lihoudi (for Lunch) and Ch'Gagga.
 Your onward journey on day 3 is off road from the remote Ch'Gagga dunes via the small town of Foum Zguid and continues along a less-travelled (but asphalted) route back to the High Atlas.